 Degree

-The degree programme is comprised of a number of compulsory modules, with a range of options in the final year to develop your specific interests and expertise.
+The degree programme is comprised of a number of compulsory modules, with a range of options in the second and final year to develop your specific interests and expertise.

 Students also have the option to complete a year-long placement in industry between Years 2 and 3.